6 Tips for More Efficient EHR Documentation

 Nurse informaticists can be a good option for providers who are having a difficult time coordinating with an EHR representative to assist in workflow design.
 Nurse informaticists are professionals who specialize in workflow management, nursing science, data science and analytics.
 Many care providers use nurse informaticists to help them integrate new technology and design optimized EHR documentation methods.

 “Nurse informaticists serve a dual role as both EHR system users and experts in technical design and data analysis,” writes Kate Monica for EHR Intelligence online.
 “They are uniquely positioned to optimize EHR systems for quality and workflow improvements that cater to the needs of clinical staff.”
 Research also shows that using nurse informaticists to optimize EHR documentation processes can improve productivity, efficiency and care coordination among different providers.

 Some nurse informatics roles are contract positions that can be leveraged by care organizations of any size as a low-stakes investment into more efficient EHR documentation methods.

-It may be obvious that documenting a patient encounter during the visit itself is more efficient and effective than relying on extensive information recall after the patient leaves, but documenting during a visit can be difficult for physicians to do by themselves.
-It’s recommended that physicians who want to document during a visit consider investing in one of the many medical documentation solutions that are available today.
+It may be obvious that documenting a patient encounter during the visit itself is more efficient and effective than relying on extensive information recall after the patient leaves, but documenting during a visit can be difficult for clinicians to do by themselves.
+It’s recommended that clinicians who want to document during a visit consider investing in one of the many medical documentation solutions that are available today.
 Common options include medical scribes, transcription services, in-visit dictation tools, or a fully ambient AI scribe that can help complete EHR documentation.
-While each of these solutions have clearly outlined advantages and disadvantages, they generally help physicians be more efficient, and can be a good solution for care providers struggling to stay on top of their clerical work.
+While each of these solutions have clearly outlined advantages and disadvantages, they generally help clinicians be more efficient, and can be a good solution for care providers struggling to stay on top of their clerical work.